 The runs never counted, however, thanks to the keen eye of Spring Lake coach Bill Core.

-“Anytime there's a home run, I watch the base runner just for that reason, and (Vanderwall) clearly missed on the inside of the bag,” Core said.
+“Anytime there’s a home run, I watch the base runner just for that reason, and (Vanderwall) clearly missed on the inside of the bag,” Core said.
 “Right away I looked at the base umpire and I pointed right at first base.
-(The home plate) umpire told me to wait to make an appeal until she touched home, and when she did, I went to the home plate umpire, said I'm appealing that she missed first base, and the base ump agreed and ruled she was out.”
+He told me to wait to make an appeal until she touched home, and when she did, I went to the home plate umpire, said I’m appealing that she missed first base, and the base ump agreed and ruled she was out.”